 Once the sauce has thickened, add in the crushed kasoori methi (dried Fenugreek leaves) and cream if you are using cream.
 Omit the cream if you are keeping it vegan.

 Finally, pour the curry over the kofta.
-Serve the malai kofta warm and fresh.
+Serve the malai kofta with our better than restaurant Garlic Naan

 Pro Tips to make Malai Kofta

 Here are some great tips for making perfect malai kofta:

 - you can use sweet potatoes or raw bananas instead of the potatoes for slightly sweeter balls

 - blend and strain the gravy for the smoothest consistency